Grooming, Shaving, or Growing a Beard?

 Caswell-Massey: What is the biggest mistake men make when shaving?

 Albert Trujillo: I notice a lot of men shave against the grain first rather than shaving with the grain.
 I go with the grain, I even use a blow dryer when grooming my beard so it can look fuller and longer.

 Caswell-Massey: What’s the difference between After Shave Tonics & Shave Balms and Oils?

 Albert Trujillo: Tonics have alcohol which create that bracing feeling after you apply when you shave.
 They help close your pores and prevent infections.
 If you have dry skin, ingrown hairs, or razor bumps, you might consider After Shave Balms (like a moisturizer) or use a lightweight Multipurpose Oil - these have no alcohol, so they are great for clients who have dry skin or razor bumps because it can hydrate your skin and balance your skin tone.

 Caswell-Massey: What is in style now for men’s facial hair?

 Albert Trujillo: Beards.
 I see a lot of people trying to grow their beards as big as they can!

 Thank you to Justin Nash, Alex Martinez and Albert Trujillo for taking the time to share their expert opinions on men’s shaving and grooming with us.
-You can follow Justin Nash on the Pine Plains Barber Shop Facebook page, Alex Martinez @barberingbyalex on Instagram, and Albert Trujillo @aj_barber_dtsa on Instagram.
+You can follow Justin Nash at his Pine Plains Barber Shop Facebook page or his fierce Instagram account, Alex Martinez @barberingbyalex on Instagram, and Albert Trujillo @aj_barber_dtsa on Instagram.

 Caswell-Massey is proud to offer a variety of our legendary hand-made shave tools and products.
-Please browse our selection at the links below to find the perfect shaving product for you.
+Please browse our selection to find the perfect shaving product for you.